HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-08-blockchain-governance.md

 Nic Carter, master thesis:  A Cross-Sectional Overview of Cryptoasset Governance and Implications for Investors \url{https://coinmetrics.io/papers/dissertation.pdf}

+**incentives_stakeholders.png**

 ### Intro

+"While there is usually much focus on how decentralized the block generation process is, the manner in which the rules are interpreted and then encoded is nearly as important, and also usually less decentralized."\\

 > "Governance fundamentally consists of three questions: What should we do, who gets to decide, and how are the deciders chosen and held accountable?" - Sonya Mann, [The new ZIP Process and Zcash Governance](https://www.zfnd.org/blog/new-zip-process/)

-**incentives_stakeholders.png**

-"While there is usually much focus on how decentralized the block generation process is, the manner in which the rules are interpreted and then encoded is nearly as important, and also usually less decentralized."\\

-The mechanism used for the version 2, 3, and 4 upgrades is commonly called IsSuperMajority() after the function added to Bitcoin Core to manage those soft forking changes.
-See BIP34 for a full description of this method.\\

-"As of this writing, a newer method called version bits is being designed to manage future soft forking changes, although it’s not known whether version 4 will be the last soft fork to use the IsSuperMajority() function.
-Draft BIP9 describes the version bits design as of this writing, although it is still being actively edited and may substantially change while in the draft state."\\

-"Rather than base the integrity of the code off of GitHub accounts, Bitcoin Core has a continuous integration system that performs checks of trusted PGP keys that must sign every merge commit." - Lopp\\

-Signalling vs. voting... voting in btc is closer to signaling(?)\\

-- EIP 1234 reducing block reward from 3 to 2 ETH per block. also delayed difficulty bomb.
-- core repo is focal/schelling point for btc development.
+In order to address these question practically, they have to be approached in reverse order.
+First you need to determine how to choose the deciders, then choose them and lastly have them make decisions.

 ### Delegated Decentralized Governance